isidorjkaplan/isidorjkaplan/README.md

 ### FCC Neural Network Java
 https://github.com/isidorjkaplan/neural-network-java
 A Java FCC Neural Network implementation I wrote as a personal project to introduce myself to machine learning.
 This primitive deep learning implementation supports vanilla backrpopogation to train a fully connected neural network.
 Tested on the MNIST database.

-## Closed Source Projects
-Unfortunately, I am restricted from publicly sharing the code from some of projects I have worked on.
-Here are some of the projects that I have worked on but am not permitted from sharing the code.
-The code that I am allowed to share is on my GitHub.
-Below are some private projects that I worked on but am not allowed to share the source-code for.

-### CPillar
-This was a massive peice of commercial software that I worked on during my employment with Rocscience Inc. I was responsible for refactoring the entire code-base.
-Due to the code being closed-source I cannot share the actual code.

 ### Reinforcement Learning Research Papers
 I co-authored 3 papers while working for the iQua research group.
 Unfortunately, since the papers are under double-blind review I am prohibited from sharing the code or even describing the papers since they are being submitted to double-blind conferences and have not yet been approved.